CSSE 413 - Artificial Intelligence

 See the departmental

 statement on academic honesty.
-Dishonesty on homeworks or exams may
+Dishonesty on any work turned in for

 result in a lowered course grade or a grade of an F in the course.
 If